Purpose

 Note

-- When multiple partitions are to be precreated, the partition boundaries are spaced by
+- If multiple partitions need to be pre-created, the interval between partition boundaries is

-TIME_UNIT. - The first precreated partition boundary is the ceiling of the existing maximum partition boundary, based on
+TIME_UNIT. - The boundary of the first pre-created partition is the existing maximum partition boundary rounded up by

 TIME_UNIT.

-For more information about creating a dynamic partition table, see Create a dynamic partition table.
+For more information about creating a dynamic partitioned table, see Create a dynamic partitioned table.

 CREATE TABLE tbl2 (col1 INT, col2 TIMESTAMP)